 Iliotibial Band (ITB) Syndrome

 I developed PF in 1999 while training for my 2nd Ironman in Florida.
-Still new to ironman training, I was also struggling with IT band syndrome before developing PF.
+Still new to Ironman training, I was also struggling with IT band syndrome before developing PF.
+This was close to the most painful injury I have had.
 The plantar fascia is a band of connective tissue that runs along the bottom of the foot, from the heel bone to the metatarsals.
 Pain along the bottom of the heel that feels worse in the morning upon waking.
-The pain is usually located on the inner or medial side of the heel, and some athletes may experience pain toward the center of the bottom of the heel.
 It is most painful when pushing off while running.
 Causes can be tight calf muscles that pull on the Achilles, which pulls on the calcaneus, which pulls on the plantar fascia.
 Like most injuries a strong core, posterier kinetic chain, helps prevent it.
 Prevention begins by strengthening the glute muscles, hip flexors, quadriceps and core.
 Barefoot walking, stride and cadence running drills can help strengthen the muscles in the foot.
 Still probably the most painful injury I have had to date.

 Achilles and Tibialis Tendinitis

-When I am training for an Ironman my Posterior Tibialis tendonitis along with Achilles flares up, my first injury since my first Ironman in 1997.
+Too much training load will inflame my Posterior Tibialis tendonitis and my Achilles tendonitis flares up.
 The Achilles tendon is located at the back of the lower part of the leg, directly above the heel.
 Just like the tight calfs can cause Plantar Fasciitis, a lack of calf-muscle strength and tightness, improper recovery between workouts, running on your toes, too much volume or intensity too soon.
 Besides a progressive training plan with slow increases in volume and intensity, prevention includes running form assessment, stride and cadence drills, strengthen and stretching the calves and use of a form roller.
 After Ironman Texas 2017, I went to an A.R.T Doctor, had a full strength and treadmill running form assessment.
 I understand my imbalances and found some treatment and relief

 I am fortunate to have never experience pain or aching beneath the kneecap.
 When the patella repeatedly moves out of alignment during running, the articular cartilage beneath it becomes irritated.
 Tightness or weakness in the quadriceps and knee extension weakness are associated with patello-femoral pain syndrome.
 Running gait, overpronation, has also been known to increase stress along the inside of the patella.Coaches can evaluate an athlete’s gait to check for overpronation or stride issues and integrate drills to address these issues during the athlete’s training sessions.Weak glute and core muscles can cause an athlete’s hip to drop while running, causing the patellae to fall out of alignment.
 The best way to prevent runner’s knee is with a strong and healthy kinetic chain.
 Athletes should work on strengthening the muscles in their quadriceps, hips, glutes, and core during training, use a foam roller to loosen tight quadriceps.

+I only experience shin splits when I ran track in high school.
+My heart and lungs were always in shape from swimming, my leg tendons, bones and ligaments were not caught up yet to run and I quickly got pain in the front of the lower part of the leg.
 Both muscular and bone-related shin pain can cause “shin splints”.
-Approximately 90% of shin splints occur in the bone.
 If athletes feel pain when pressing on the inside of their shinbone after running, it may be a sign of posterior medial tibial stress syndrome.
 Prevention includes running form assessment, gait analysis and running shoes.
 Prevention involves

 use of a foam roller on shins and calves daily.
 As with many injuries, a good strategy for prevention is to follow the 10% rule and adding hip and core strengthening exercises, decreasing stride length and increasing cadence.